Bed Smart 101

 Whether you’re sleeping solo or sharing the bed, there’s a size tailored to provide you with the most restful nights.

 California King: A long mattress measuring 72 inches by 84 inches.
-It’s ideal for taller sleepers who need more legroom or love a lot of space.
+It’s ideal for taller sleepers who need more legroom.

 Cot: A compact, often portable mattress measuring around 30 inches by 75 inches.
-It’s perfect for temporary sleeping arrangements.
+Often used for temporary sleeping arrangements.

 Full (Double Bed): A spacious option for single sleepers or smaller rooms.
 These mattresses measure 54 inches by 75 inches.